alexiska/Hypothesis-testing-Comparing-race-time/README.md

 3. Women 5km 2011 vs Men 5km 2011

 The null hypothesis is that the averge time are equal and alternative hypothesis is that they are not equal.
+The hypothesis calculation have been performed with python package `scipy.stats` and compared with handbook calculation to get a better understanding how the package works.
+P-value and confidence intervall have been used to evaluate the hypothesis.